Java PDF Text Extraction with GroupDocs.Parser

 Practical Applications

-1. Automated Data Entry: Extract text from invoices for automatic data entry into databases.
+- Automated Data Entry: Extract text from invoices and feed it directly into ERP systems.

 Performance Considerations